What is the State?

 Marxists are naive about the character of the state.
 We recognise that

-many rank-and-file soldiers and police will have adopted the outlook and
+many rank-and-file soldiers and police, under normal reletively peacweful conditions, will have

 On a practical level we have learned to defend our